How to Enable File Sharing in Windows 10

 Having a computer on your home network can be beneficial in many ways.
-And knowing how to enable file sharing in Windows 10 can enable you to share folders and files of your choice, across your network.
+Configuring file sharing can enable you to share folders and files across your network.

 But before we begin, a recommendation is that you set up your computer name how you want it.
-This will help you distinguish your computer easier on the network.
+This will help you distinguish your computer more easily on the network.

 1. Open Network Status